Spacechild1/vstplugin/README.md

 4) copy the 64-bit 'host.exe' to the 32-bit installation folder and rename it to 'host_amd64.exe'

-If you get compilation errors concerning the SRWLock functions, it means that the Windows SDK version (`_WIN32_WINNT`) is set too low.
-The minimum supported version is `0x0600` (= Windows 7); you can easily override it with the `WINVER` CMake variable.
+By default, the minimum Windows deployment target is Windows 7.
+You may choose a *higher* version by setting the `WINVER` CMake variable.

 If you compile with MinGW, make sure to choose the appropriate generator with `cmake .. -G "Unix Makefiles"`.
 Alternatively, you can pick a generator in cmake-gui when you first click "Configure".
 In this case you should also select the correct toolchain.

 ##### Warning about 32-bit MinGW